lu-m-dev/hole-in-the-ground/README.md

 # Hole in the Ground

-A 3D physics game inspired by the delightfully clever 2018 game [Donut County](www.donutcounty.com).
+A toy 3D physics game demonstrating rigid-body dynamics and collision handling, inspired by the delightfully clever 2018 game [Donut County](www.donutcounty.com).

 _Please note: The full source code is omitted from this public mirror to preserve academic integrity.
 It can be provided for review upon request._

 ## Gameplay
 - You play as **a hole in the ground**.
 - Control hole movement using WASD.
-- The hole gets bigger each time an object falls inside it.
+- The hole becomes bigger each time an object falls inside it.
-- Swallow as many as you can!
+- Swallow the world!

 ## Features
-- Physically based rigid body dynamics and collision
-- Object motion described by gravity, friction, and energy loss upon collision
+- Physically-based rigid body motion (gravity, friction, restitution)
-- Collision handling with position correction
+- Collision detection and position correction

 ## Build instructions